 12. American Kestrel Nesting Box

-The American Kestrel is the smallest falcon found in the North America.
-Once declining and at risk of extinction, the kestrel population has rebounded thanks in large part to conservation efforts including the placement of specially designed kestrel nesting boxes.
+The American Kestrel is the smallest falcon found in North America.
+Once declining and at risk of extinction, the kestrel population has rebounded thanks in large part to conservation efforts, including the placement of specially designed kestrel nesting boxes.

-The nesting box for the American Kestrel is an easy woodworking project, and can be made of inexpensive pine found at any home center or lumberyard.
-Cedar is another good choice, though somewhat harder to find and the cost is a little higher.
-Left unpainted and untreated, both woods will weather to a silvery-gray and will last for several seasons.
+The nesting box for the American Kestrel is an easy woodworking project and can be made of inexpensive pine found at any home center or lumberyard.
+Cedar is another good choice, though somewhat harder to find, and the cost is a little higher.
+Left unpainted and untreated, both kinds of wood will weather to a silvery-gray and will last for several seasons.

-A small fledgling shelf mounted to inside of the nesting box allows the baby kestrels to look out of box while waiting for their parents to arrive with their next meal.
+A small fledgling shelf mounted to the inside of the nesting box allows the baby kestrels to look out of the box while waiting for their parents to arrive with their next meal.

 13. The Birdhouse Condo: A Trio of Birdhouses